sphinx-doc/sphinx/doc/usage/configuration.rst

 .. confval:: copyright_build_year_substitution

    Default is ``True``.
-   When the `SOURCE_DATE_EPOCH`__ environment variable is set to a timestamp in the past, this setting enables substitution of the current year by the indicated build year.
+   Enables automatic substitution of the `SOURCE_DATE_EPOCH`__ build year in project copyright notices that mention the current (local-time) year.

    .. attention::

-     Copyright year substitution is employed to support bit-for-bit identical project builds despite :confval:`copyright` configuration that dynamically refers to the current year.
+     Copyright year substitution is employed to support bit-for-bit identical project builds given the potential for :confval:`copyright` notices to dynamically include the current year.

-     For projects that require precise and controlled copyright notices, it is recommended to configure copyright notices using static string values and to disable this setting.
+     For projects that require precise and controlled copyright notices, it is recommended to configure copyright notices using static strings, and then to disable this setting.

    __ https://reproducible-builds.org/specs/source-date-epoch/